wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/traffic-manager-how-traffic-manager-works.md

 A common problem is that when using Traffic Manager, the 'host' HTTP header passed by the browser to the application will show the domain name used in the browser.
 This may be the Traffic Manager domain name (e.g. myprofile.trafficmanager.cn) if you are using that domain name during testing, or may be the vanity domain CNAME configured to point to the Traffic Manager domain name.
 In either case, check that the application is configured to accept this host header.

-If your application is hosted in the Azure Web App, please see [configuring a custom domain name for a web app in Azure using Traffic Manager](/documentation/articles/web-sites-traffic-manager-custom-domain-name/).
+If your application is hosted in the Azure App Service, please see [configuring a custom domain name for a web app in Azure App Service using Traffic Manager](/documentation/articles/web-sites-traffic-manager-custom-domain-name/).

 ### What is the performance impact of using Traffic Manager?